SyedAzib/Zomato_EDA/README.md

 5. **Service Options:** Online delivery and table booking options vary widely.

 ---

-## 📊 Sample Visualizations

-Here are some of the key plots from the analysis:

-\
-*Distribution rating of restaurants.*

-\
-*Top cities with the highest number of restaurants.*

-➡️ More visualizations are available in the [`visualizations/`](visualizations/) folder.

----

 ## 🚀 How to Run

 1. Clone this repository: